byodd/byodd/README.md

-## Hello!
+## Hey there!

-I'm Gatta, a computer science student, passionate about coding and learning new technologies.
+I'm Gatta and I'm passionate about coding and learning new technologies.
 Movies and music often inspire my tech projects.
-In addition to my programming skills, I also have proficiency in design tools like Figma and Photoshop, which enables me to bring my projects to life with a perfect blend of functionality and aesthetics.
+But I'm not just about code - I also have a knack for design, using tools like Figma and Photoshop to make sure my projects aren’t just functional, but also look good.
+Let’s build something cool together!

 ### How to reach me: